IBM/ubiquity-k8s/ibm-block-storage-via-scbe.md

 ```

 #### 3. Configure storage system connectivity
-  *  Verify that the hostname of the Docker node is defined on the relevant storage systems with the valid WWPNs or IQN of the node.
+  *  Verify that the hostname of the Kubernetes node is defined on the relevant storage systems with the valid WWPNs or IQN of the node.
 The hostname on the storage system must be the same as the output of `hostname` command on the Docker node.
 Otherwise, you will not be able to run stateful containers.

   *  For iSCSI, discover and log in to the iSCSI targets of the relevant storage systems: